milanaryal/milanaryal.github.io/_posts/2014/2014-09-09-syntax-highlighting-with-prism-js.md

 redirect_from: "/2014/09/syntax-highlighter-prism.html"
 ---

 Last time I was searching for a good syntax highlighter for beautifully viewing the code snippets on my blog post.
-Among different syntax highlighter I found out [PrismJS](http://prismjs.com) by [Lea Verou](http://lea.verou.me) is pretty awesome.
+Among different syntax highlighter I found out <a href="http://prismjs.com" rel="nofollow">PrismJS</a> by <a href="http://lea.verou.me" rel="nofollow">Lea Verou</a> is pretty awesome.

 Yet not sure what I mean by a syntax highlighter or what it does?
 Here's an example of JavaScript snippet highlighted with syntax highlighter: